Myanmar's Suu Kyi says reforms could be reversed

 “Some are a little bit too optimistic about the situation.
 We are cautiously optimistic.
 We are at the beginning of a road,” said Suu Kyi, speaking to an audience of students at Ottawa’s Carleton University via a video link.

-“Ultimate power still rests with the army so until we have the army solidly behind the process of democratization we cannot say that we have got to a point where there will be no danger of a U-turn.
-Many people are beginning to say that the democratization process here is irreversible.
+“Ultimate power still rests with the army so until we have the army solidly behind the process of democratisation we cannot say that we have got to a point where there will be no danger of a U-turn.
+Many people are beginning to say that the democratisation process here is irreversible.
 It’s not so,” she added.

 Suu Kyi cited 1990 elections that her party won by a landslide.
 The junta ignored the result and Suu Kyi - already under house arrest - remained locked up for 15 of the next 22 years.